Thinking about taking a trip

 Yes.
 We’re happy to help you make travel plans for 2021 and beyond with the confidence of knowing you can rearrange your trip up to 30 days before departure if needed.
 See our flexibility promise for more details.

 See our up-to-date list of destinations you can travel to now, and in the near future.
 Depending on the destination you wish to visit, our specialists can help you navigate health and safety questions and travel requirements and suggest a realistic departure timeframe to match your situation.

-We have a dedicated team to manage our own country re-opening process to minimise the risk of this happening.
-Following extensive research and calls with our local partners on the ground, we’ll only declare a country open for travel once we’re satisfied that all entry requirements can be met, appropriate safety and hygiene measures are in place, and that travel there will be enjoyable and fulfilling.
+We have a dedicated team who decide when it’s a suitable time to send visitors to each destination.
+We’ll only declare a country open for travel once we’re satisfied that all entry requirements can be met, and appropriate safety and hygiene measures are in place.
+We also make certain that travel there will be enjoyable and fulfilling.